DylanVann/media.macro/README.md

 ### Displaying the Image

-This macro will work well with `react-fast-image`.
+This macro will work well with [react-fast-image](https://github.com/DylanVann/react-fast-image).
 This is optional though, you can consume the output however you want.

 ```js